 Ultimate Logo API Guide in 2026: Which Free Company Logo API to Pick, And When Paying Is Actually Worth It

-The wrong company logo api choice looks cheap on day one, then quietly ends up in your onboarding flow, CRM rows, alerts, emails, and dashboards, right before the provider changes terms or disappears.
+That is the whole category in one comment.
+This thing looks tiny.
+Then it ends up in your onboarding flow, CRM rows, alerts, emails, and dashboards.
+Then a provider changes terms or disappears.

 TL;DR